Finding truly local food just got easier!

 True Local Coordinator

-True Local Kootenay Co-op grew by leaps and bounds in 2015/2016 with the addition of Nadine Harris BenRabha, formerly of Kootenay Meadows Farm in Creston, as our True Local Coordinator.
-This is position intended to support our local farmers and suppliers, boost our Co-op’s sales of True Local products, and in turn boost the local economy.
+True Local Kootenay Co-op grew by leaps and bounds in 2015 with the addition of Nadine Harris BenRabha, formerly of Kootenay Meadows Farm in Creston, as our True Local Coordinator.
+This position supports our local farmers and suppliers, boosts our Co-op’s sales of True Local products, and in turn elevates the local economy.
 Nadine works across departments in areas of procurement, marketing and market development for True Local Products.

 Member Support for True Local

 Our members have voiced strong support for the True Local Program since its inception in 2012.
-The Co-op currently supports 138 True Local growers and suppliers with payments of more than $2 million annually.
+The Co-op currently supports more than 140 True Local growers and suppliers with payments of more than $2 million annually.
 We are recruiting and developing more True Local suppliers all the time, in order to help us reach our goal of tripling our sales of True Local products by 2020

 Why buy True Local?